looqbox/data-challenge/README.md

 Make your team proud!

 Extra instructions:
-Retrieve all columns from table data_product_sales.
+- Retrieve all columns from table data_product_sales;
+- Imagine people from other teams will also utilize this function!

 #### 2) A brand new client sent you two ready-to-go queries.
 Those are listed below: